Southern Baptists in the News!

 6. The Worldwide Church of God (before its recent changes)

 Cult" has lately become a word used to direct hatred and intolerance towards non-Fundamental Protestant Religions

 Unfortunately, in the minds of many Christians, the various unrelated meanings of the word "cult" get blurred.
 These faith groups are assumed by many to be evil mind control or destructive cults.
 Once a neutral term, "Cult" has lately become a snarl word.
 It's often used to direct hatred and intolerance towards other religious organizations.
 The word is used with great effectiveness by the CCM; they direct the public's fear of destructive cults (like the People's Temple at Jonestown and the Branch Davidians at Waco) against faith groups that the CCM feels are not doctrinally pure.

 DANGEROUS TO WHAT?
-FUNMENTAL PROTESTANT CHURCHE'S MEMBERSHIP NUMBERS?
+FUNDMENTAL PROTESTANT CHURCH MEMBERSHIP NUMBERS?

 Non-Christian themed Faith Groups which are tagged "Cults," by Southern Baptists: